-If the transferFiles job template attribute is supported and it's value's FileTransferMode::errorStream attribute is set to true, the error file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.

-If the transferFiles job template attribute is not supported or it's value's FileTransferMode::errorStream is set to false, the error file is always kept at the host where the job is executed irrespective of whether a hostname was specified.
+If the 'transferFiles' job template attribute is supported and it's value's 'FileTransferMode::errorStream' attribute is set to 'true', the error file SHALL be transferred by the underlying DRM system to the specified host or to the submit host if no hostname is specified.
+If the 'transferFiles' job template attribute is not supported or it's value's 'FileTransferMode::errorStream' is set to 'false', the error file is always kept at the host where the job is executed irrespective of whether a hostname was specified.
 All output sent to the job's standard error stream SHALL be appended to that file.
 If the file does not exist at the time the job is executed, the file SHALL first be created.

-The PARAMETRIC_INDEX placeholder can be used at any position for parametric job templates and SHALL be substituted by the underlying DRM system with the parametric jobs' index.

-A HOME_DIRECTORY placeholder at the beginning denotes the remaining portion as a relative file specification, resolved relative to the job users home directory at the host where the file is located.

-A WORKING_DIRECTORY placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the jobs working directory at the host where the file is located.

-The errorPath MUST be specified in a syntax that is common at the host where the file is located.

-If set and the job was successfully submitted and the file can't be written before execution, the job enters the state, JobProgramState.FAILED.
+The 'PARAMETRIC_INDEX' placeholder can be used at any position for parametric job templates and SHALL be substituted by the underlying DRM system with the parametric jobs' index.
+A 'HOME_DIRECTORY' placeholder at the beginning denotes the remaining portion as a relative file specification, resolved relative to the job users home directory at the host where the file is located.
+A 'WORKING_DIRECTORY' placeholder at the beginning denotes the remaining portion as a relative file specification resolved relative to the jobs working directory at the host where the file is located.
+The 'errorPath' MUST be specified in a syntax that is common at the host where the file is located.
+If set and the job were successfully submitted and the file can't be written before execution, the job enters the state 'JobState.FAILED'.